Wangofandango/ShortestPath2dMatrix/README.md

-The Starting point will always be [1] [1] and the Destinaton will always be [height-2] [width -2]
+The Starting point will always be [1] [1] and the Destinaton will always be [height-2] [width -2] if there is no path it has to return Integer.MAX-VALUE.

 The "maze test class" is what i run to test if my "maze" "shortestPath" method works.